Lay Down and Love It Live

 Lay Down and Love It Live is the first (and currently only) live album by Sonia Dada.
-The album was released in 1999 on Calliope Records, and was reissued in 2002 by Razor & Tie.
+The album was released in 1999 on Calliope Records, and was re-issued in 2002 by Razor & Tie.
 The album includes a cover version of Sly & the Family Stone's "I Want to Take You Higher".
+It was recorded during live performances in California and Colorado in 1998.